WilhelmErasmus/drupal-remix/README.md

 Instructions
 ============

-- Work in a folder where you want to install you Drupal Remix.
+- Work in a folder where you want to install your Drupal Remix.

 - Clone Drupal Remix: